 Associate Professor and Division Chief Health Informatics – Department of Public Health Sciences

 Course description: Introduces the student to the relational database concepts of normalization, SQL queries and interface design.
 Students start with basic text filed requirements and go through the process of sequential development of a logical data model followed by normalization to a 3rd normal form and implementation of a physical data model.

-Associate Adjunct Professor, Betty Irene Moore School of Nursing
+Adjunct Professor, Health Informatics Graduate Group and Betty Irene Moore School of Nursing

-Course description: Introduces the student to how modern computer graphics have led to VR-Sim-Rob applications, and how they are modifyting the teaching of medicine and in some cases, the diagnosis and treatment of patients.
+Course description: Introduces the student to how modern computer graphics have led to VR-Sim-Rob applications, how they are modifying the teaching of medicine and in some cases, the diagnosis and treatment of patients.

 Courses are offered quarterly